ServiceInnovationLab/staging-site/_insights/labtips.md

 #### Questions to explore

 1. Would your team culture feel welcoming and inclusive to people outside the team?
-2. In practice, how well does team culture reflection team principles?
+2. In practice, how well does your team culture reflection team principles?
 If there's a disconnect - why?
 3. How does your team's culture compare to the rest of the organisation?
 What issues or opportunities does this create?

 ### 2. Practices, routines and rhythms that support creativity